This ended up rather large...

 This also refactors Hotkey.h somewhat, as the comments were rather outdated.
 It cleans up the SDL include.

 Another change is that we rely on SDL functions more for names.
-We can probably clean up our existing code more now that everybody is using SDL2.

 This fixes a latent issue with how we converted std::string to JS strings.
 JS strings treated std::string as Latin-1, whereas we assume they are utF8.
 Further, FromJSVal wasn't handled correctly either.
 Basically, this fixes std::string.